 - the executor has died since the will was made and no alternate executor was named,

-- the executor has renounced the right to apply to the court for probate, or
+- the executor has renounced the right to apply to the court for probate.

-Letters of Administration, or Letters of Administration with Will Annexed, may then be issued by the court, appointing that person to act as administrator.
+A grant of administration of the estate of the deceased person, with or without will, may then be issued by the court, appointing the applicant to act as administrator.